October 17th is officially Spreadsheet Day & National Edge Day.

 You’re in luck today as we have carefully selected some of the most amazing things that happened on October 17th in years gone by.

 Did you know that on this day in 1990, the Internet Movie Database (IMDB) was founded?
 It had started as a personal list of the films that the founder, Col Needham, had seen in the last ten years.

-Keep reading for more facts about October 17
+Keep reading for more interesting facts about October 17th in history!

 Upon accepting the award, she said: "I'm so honored.
 This is unreal."

 2008 Iran attempted to create the world’s largest sandwich at 1,500 meters long but failed due to crowd eating it before it was measured.

 Over 1,000 people gathered to put the sandwich together in Tehran in hopes of making into the Guinness Book of World Records.
 However, the sandwich was just too delicious to wait!